hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `quota` - (Optional) A `quota` block as defined below.

 * `sensitive_environment_variables` - (Optional) Specifies the sensitive environment variables of the Spring Cloud Gateway as a map of key-value pairs.
+Changing this forces a new resource to be created.

 * `sso` - (Optional) A `sso` block as defined below.